HMS-AgeVSSurvival/CorrelationCenter/README.md

 # CorrelationCenter
-Compute the correlations between the outputs of the TrainingCenter
+Compute the correlations between the outputs of the TrainingCenter.

+Feel free to start a discussion to ask anything [here](https://github.com/HMS-Internship/CorrelationCenter/discussions)

 To setup the virtual environment:
 ```Bash